Skip to content

 New Zealand Mail, 2 August 1900, Page 27

 Please let us know if you’ve tried this recipe and if it worked.
 Feel free to send us a photo, and we’ll publish it along with this recipe.
+Please note that these are historical recipes and may require some adjustments to align with contemporary tastes and ingredients.

 Alma Pudding recipe converted to metric measurements: